 I teach the following classes:

-Freeform Peyote Bubble Necklace or Bracelet
+Freeform Peyote Modular Necklace or Bracelet

 Loopy Birdsnest Earrings/Day of assorted beaded earrings

-Convertable Beaded Brooch-Necklace
+Convertible Beaded Brooch-Necklace

-Painting with Comanche Stitch
+Painting with Brick Stitch

 Construct a one-of-a-kind necklace or bracelet using peyote stitch and glass beads.
 Rapid increasing and decreasing as well as variation in bead sizes provide a free form sculptural quality.
 Short fringes and shaped beads such as teardrops, magatamas, fringe beads (tiny magatamas), discs, leaves and/or flower shaped beads Provide the surface bubble texture.
 The necklace or bracelet will be constructed in units with loop in loop hinges and/or braided areas to provide movement and relieve stress.
 Large accent beads may be incorporated if desired but are not necessary.
 This is an intermediate level class.
 Prerequisite is a comfortable working knowledge of peyote stitch.